amundsno/advent-of-go-24/README.md

 ## Daily notes

+### Day 07
+Recursive depth first search algorithm came easy for today's problem.
+Made a silly mistake that had me debugging part 02 for a long time.
+If the target was reached early, I did not consider the remaining chain.
+This resulted in two of the input rows to return `true` too soon.

+*Valuable feedback*
+- String splitting with `strings.Fields()` if the separator is whitespace.

+*Other*:
+- Compare files in VSCode by right clicking on a file to "Select for Compare", and another to "Compare with Selected" ([source](https://vscode.one/diff-vscode/)).

 ### Day 06
 - After learning about *iterators* in Go, I decided to write my own custom iterator for stepping through the map.
 Very satisfied with the final solution.
 - Happy that I found the word *pose* to represent both position and direction.
 I find problems easier to solve when they are named properly.